infinite-table/infinite-react/www/pages/docs/index.page.md

 ## What is Infinite?

 Infinite Table is a React DataGrid component for displaying virtualized tabular data.

-It helps you display huge datasets and get the most out of your data by providing you the right tools to do so:
+It helps you display huge datasets and get the most out of your data by providing you the right tools to enjoy these features:

 - [<img src="/icons/50x50/sorting.svg" style={{display: 'inline-block'}} /> sorting](/docs/learn/working-with-data/sorting)
 - [<img src="/icons/50x50/row-grouping.svg" style={{display: 'inline-block'}} /> row grouping](/docs/learn/grouping-and-pivoting/grouping-rows) - both server-side and client-side